BettercareHealth/bettercare/adult-hiv/test-3.md

 # Test 3: Preparation for antiretroviral treatment

-Please choose the one, most correct answer to each question or statement.

 1. When should antiretroviral treatment start?
 	-	When HIV infection is first diagnosed
 	+	When either the clinical signs or CD4 count suggest that the immune function is failing